oscarlai1998/tp/docs/team/kewenlok.md

       information to the module's prerequisites, untaken prerequisites and each of the prerequisites' requiredByModules as it is quite complex.

-1. Implemented `InfoCommand` class to show module information.
+2. Implemented `InfoCommand` class to show module information.
     * The idea of implementing `InfoCommand` is to prevent convoluted view for the `ListCommand` by displaying all information of the specified module to the user.

-1. Implemented `DoneCommand` class for user to mark module as taken.
+3. Implemented `DoneCommand` class for user to mark module as taken.
     * The `DoneCommand` class is responsible for executing and providing the `done` feature to allow the user to update the module they have taken with a grade so that the application can update the prerequisite list of related modules accordingly to show an accurate results on the module status and whether it can be taken next.

-1. Implemented `ListCommand` class with [Oscar](https://github.com/oscarlai1998).
+4. Implemented `ListCommand` class with [Oscar](https://github.com/oscarlai1998).
     * I programmed the `available` and list by `module type` options' logic.
 For the `available` option, I checked through all the modules and display only the modules where all their prerequisites are satisfied.
 As for the `module type` option, I filter out modules which matches the specified module type and display them to the user.

-1. Designed and implemented underlying logic for prerequisites processing.
+5. Designed and implemented underlying logic for prerequisites processing.
     * I added three `ArrayList` for the respective prerequisite information to track to each module for efficient processing.
 Each module can have any prerequisites as long the prerequisite exists in the current list, not the module itself and not each other's prerequisite.
 Once a module is marked as taken, it will be removed from the untaken prerequisites list of the modules in its required by list.
 Only modules with empty untaken prerequisites list are shown as available.
 Lastly, for module deletion, the module requiring it as a prerequisite must be deleted first before it can be deleted.

+<div style="page-break-after: always;"></div>

-1. Incorporated the ability to differentiate child module classes to the `Storage` component.
+6. Incorporated the ability to differentiate child module classes to the `Storage` component.
     * The default `Gson` method does not differentiate the parent class `Module` object with its child class object.
 As such, I researched on `RuntimeTypeAdapterFactory` and included it to generate the `Json` data with labels that distinguishes the child classes.